electrocucaracha/openstack-multinode/README.md

     $ export VAGRANT_DEFAULT_PROVIDER='libvirt'
     $ vagrant up

-The registry node can be started in other session, this is an internal Docker Hub of the OpenStack Kolla images will be consumed during the provisioning process.
+This also starts the registry node, it is an internal Docker Hub that contains OpenStack Kolla images that will be consumed during the provisioning process.

-    $ vagrant up registry

 Finally, an additional node will be required which will be responsible for the provisioning tasks.